Analysis of a Finite State Many Player Game Using its Master Equation: Sufficient conditions for Theorems and

-\end{enumerate} \end{assumption} Notice that Assumption \ref{assumption1300} imply the conditions given in Lemmas \ref{lem21} and \ref{lem22}.
-The first two conditions in Assumption \ref{assumption1300} are in force in \cite{CDLL2015}.
-These are the only assumptions that are stronger than the conditions from Lemma \ref{lem21} and Remark \ref{rem21}.
-As a result, the only missing parts from Assumptions \ref{assumption21} and \ref{assumption22} are that the master equation \eqref{215} has a unique classical solution with a Lipschitz gradient.
-The next theorem states that this condition holds as well.
-Before stating the theorem, we provide an example that satisfies the conditions of Assumption \ref{assumption1300}. \begin{example} Fix a function $b_1:[d]\to\R$ and strictly positive constants $\{c_x\}_{x\in[d]}$.
-Consider the function $f_1(x,a)=b_1(x)+\sum_{y,y\ne x}c_ya_y^2$ and take the functions $\eta\mapsto (f_2(x,\eta):x\in[d])$ and $\eta\mapsto (g(x,\eta):x\in[d])$ to be Lipschitz-continuous, which are also gradients of convex functions, for example $f_2(x,\eta)=b_2(\eta_x)$ and $g(x,\eta)=b_3(\eta_x)$, for some nondecreasing and Lipschitz-continuous functions $b_2,b_3:[0,1]\to\R$, where moreover, $b_2$ is differentiable with a derivative bounded away from zero.
+The only seemingly missing parts from Assumptions \ref{assumption21} and \ref{assumption22} are that the master equation \eqref{215} has a unique classical solution with a Lipschitz gradient.
+The next theorem states that these conditions are guaranteed.
+Before stating the theorem, we provide an example that satisfies the conditions of Assumption \ref{assumption1300}. \begin{example} Fix a control set $[l,L]$.
+Consider twice continuously differentiable and convex functions $b_1,b_2:[0,1]\to\R$.
+Set $g(x,\eta)=b_1(\eta_x)$ and $f_2(\eta)=b_2(\eta_x)$.
+Also, set a function $b_3:[d]\to\R$ and constants $\{c_y\}_{y\in[d]}$, $\{q_y\}_{y\in[d]}$, where $q_y\in(l,L)$, $x\in[d]$.
+Consider the function $f_1(x,a)=b_1(x)+\sum_{y,y\ne x}c_y(a_y-q_y)^2$.
+Then for sufficiently large $\{c_x\}_x$, the fifth condition holds. \end{example}

-Conditions 2--6 in the assumption can be verified easily (recall remark \ref{rem21}).
-The last part of the assumption and Assumption \ref{assumption23} also follow since for every distinct $x,y\in[d]$,